It’s always a daunting task for young entrepreneurs to raise money to finance a startup.

 Why you need to finance your dream business?

 If you have an idea about a dream business you would like to run, you will also need to work out a way to finance it.

-The funds needed will vary depending on the type of business, but most businesses will need money to buy equipment and stock, to establish premises and cover marketing costs.
+The funds needed will vary depending on the type of business.
+However, most businesses need money to buy equipment and stock; to establish premises and cover marketing costs.